Sanglorian/orcus/Orcus Advanced Options - current.md

 **Cost to Learn:** 14 gp
 **Completion Time:** 10 minutes
-**Components:** 14 gp
+**Components:** Special materials suitable for thwarting the specified special sense (14 gp)
-**Duration:** 10 minutes
+**Duration:** 8 hours

-You make it impossible for a creature that is tracking you or searching for you to use one of its special senses, like scent or tremorsense, for 8 hours.
+You make it impossible for a creature that is tracking you or searching for you to use one of its special senses, like scent or tremorsense, to assist it in doing so.

 ## Streetsmarts